 - LybinSetup.msi

-- o Contains only the LYBIN software.
+- Contains the LYBIN software.

-- o Can be installed only if all prerequisites are met.
+- Can be installed only if all prerequisites are met.

-Double-clicking one of the files starts an installation wizard which will lead you through the installation of LYBIN 6.2 2200.
+Double-clicking on the file starts an installation wizard which will lead you through the installation of LYBIN 7.0.

 3 Getting started with LYBIN